KristenEBrown/codeConventions/javaCodeConventions.md

 Constant variables (static final fields whos contents are immutible) should be ALL CAPS and words should be seperated by underscores. </br>
 For example:
 - `MIN_HEIGHT = 5` </br> </br> </br>

+## Programming Practices

+### Visibility Modifiers
+**DO NOT** make any instance or class public without good reason.
+This can lead to security issues and give improper access to the user. </br>
+Instead, *always* make getters and setters for accessing values in an alien object type, including in nested inner classes where java allow the container class to access private and protected feilds.  </br> </br>

+### Interfaces
+Any class which is non-trivial to construct or performs non-trivial action should be an interface when possible, especially when future classes will be performing those actions as well.
+This allows for abstraction and future mutability as interfaces allow multiple classes to impliment the outlined behavior whereas classes only allow one direct subclass.

+### Annotations
+  If a class has multiple constructors, list them sequentially by number of parameters.
+If overriding a method, **always** use the `@Override` tag.